New York Gov. Andrew Cuomo resigning over sexual harassment

 In a televised address, the 63-year-old Democrat emphatically denied intentionally showing any disrespect toward women but said that fighting back against what he called the “politically motivated” attack on him would subject the state to months of turmoil, and “I cannot be the cause of that.”

-“The best way I can help now is if I step aside and let government get back to government,” Cuomo said.
+“The best way I can help now is if I step aside and let government get back to governing,” Cuomo said.

 The three-term Democratic governor’s decision, which will take effect in two weeks, was announced as momentum built in the Legislature to remove him by impeachment.
 It came after New York’s attorney general released the results of an investigation that found Cuomo sexually harassed at least 11 women.